tmenier/AsyncPoco/README.markdown

 No. But that's not the point of asynchronous code.
 The point is to free up threads while waiting on I/O-bound work to complete, making desktop and mobile apps more responsive and web applications more scalable.
 The context switching magic wired up by the compiler when async/await are used actually adds a small amount of overhead to the running code.
 Fortunately, some initial benchmarking shows no significant performance differences between PetaPoco and AsyncPoco.

-## Is it ready for prime time?

-Although all PetaPoco unit tests have been ported and are passing, this project is currently a work in progress and has <i>not</i> been thoroughly tested in any production environment.
-Ping me you're interested in contributing, testing, or otherwise helping to get this project to 1.0.
+## Where do I get it?

+The recommended way to install AsyncPoco is via the [NuGet package](https://www.nuget.org/packages/AsyncPoco/).

+`PM> Install-Package AsyncPoco`

+Note that while the [single file](https://github.com/tmenier/AsyncPoco/blob/master/AsyncPoco/AsyncPoco.cs) approach and [T4 templates](https://github.com/tmenier/AsyncPoco/tree/master/AsyncPoco/T4%20Templates) have been carried over from PetaPoco and are supported, neither is currently installed via NuGet, so you'll need to grab them directly from the source code.
+I will consider adding one or both to the package(s) if there is demand for them; feel free to [create an issue](https://github.com/tmenier/AsyncPoco/issues/new) to request it.